Add Azure Cloud Accounts

 - If you want to synchronize Azure tags and Commander custom attributes, for Sync Tags and Custom Attributes, click Configure.

 - Enable Import Azure Tags as Commander Custom Attributes and/or Export Commander Custom Attributes as Azure Tags as required.

 - To exclude certain Azure tags and custom attributes from synchronization, enter them as a comma-separated list in the Excluded Tags/Custom Attributes text field.

 If you haven't already integrated your proxy server with Commander, click Add Public Cloud Proxy Server and configure the proxy.
 For instructions, see Connect Public Clouds through Web Proxy Servers.
 This task requires the Superuser role.

 In the Synchronize Azure Tags and Commander Custom Attributes dialog, do the following, then click OK:

 Tags prefixed with "azure:", "microsoft:" and "windows:" are reserved for Azure use and are automatically excluded from sync.
 Commander form-type custom attributes are also automatically excluded.

-To learn more, see Synchronize Azure Tags and Commander Metadata.
+For more information, see Synchronize Azure Tags and Commander Metadata.